harry-ahmad/haroonahmad.github.io/README.md

 - Experienced in developing API using REST, SOAP & gRPC protocol

-### **Work Experience**

-**Senior Software Engineer - Aion Digital (Feb 2021 - Present)**
-Currently working as a Senior Software Engineer on developing digital transformation solution also developing banking platform product.
-Working on both the front end (using Angular framework and React.js) as well as backend (different microservices and middlewares development using Nodejs Express and NestJS framework).

-**Software Engineer - Mobiato Consulting (Sep 2020 - Jan 2021)**
-At Mobiato Consulting, Being a Software Engineer, I was handling frontends in Angular To assure unit testing & frontend development.

-**Software Engineer - Octalogicx (Feb 2019 - Jan 2021)**
-At Octalogicx, Being a Software Engineer, I was handling frontends in React and Angular and the backends using the NodeJs and Php
-Codeigniter with different databases.
-To assure unit testing & frontend/backend development.

-**Software Engineer - YONASI (May 2017 - Jan 2019)**
-Being a Software Engineer, I was handling frontends in React and Angular and the backend using the Php Codeigniter framework.
-To assure unit testing & frontend/backend development.

-### **Education**

-**Bachelors in Science , Software Engineering**
-Virtual University of Pakistan (2020)

-**Intermediate in Computer Science**
-Govt. murray College 2013-2015

-**Matriculation**
-Quaid public high school 2012-2013

-### **Certifications**

 ### **Areas of Expertise**

 - fintech Systems (Had oppurtunity to enhance the backend+frontend of Kuwait’s largest bank)